June 16, 2016

 Of course, it is impossible to amend to a better posture for your scoliosis 24/7.
 Our aim is to give patients the tools and knowledge to do the things they love with the best possible form for their body to stabilize (or improve) posture and prevent further curve progression.

 Kids spend a lot of time studying, doing homework, and other stationary activities – but most don’t know which positions could be playing a role in spinal instability and worsening scoliosis posture.
-The Scoliosis 3DC® program teaches patients how to modify posture for daily activities and avoid postures which may feed into curve progression.
+The Scoliosis 3DC® program teaches patients how to modify posture for daily activities and avoid postures that may feed into curve progression.

 What Scoliosis 3DC® Patients Are Saying